operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 ---
-title: "Declarative Config"
+title: "File-based Catalogs"
-linkTitle: "Declarative Config"
+linkTitle: "File-based Catalogs"
 weight: 4
 date: 2021-07-29
 ---

-Declarative Config (DC) is the latest iteration of OLM's index format.
+File-based catalogs are the latest iteration of OLM's index format.
 It is a fully plaintext-based (JSON or YAML) evolution of the previous sqlite database format that is fully backwards compatible.

 ## Motivation
 The primary motivations for this new format are to enable index editing, composability, and extensibility.

 ### Editing

-With DC, users interacting with the contents of an index are able to make direct changes to the index format and verify that their changes are valid.
+With file-based catalogs, users interacting with the contents of an index are able to make direct changes to the index format and verify that their changes are valid.

 Because the index is now stored in plaintext rather than a sqlite database, index maintainers can update an index without the use of a custom index-aware tool, like `opm`.